GeoNode/documentation/usage/users_groups/users_info.rst

      *User activities*

-The :guilabel:`Message User` link lets you to contact other users, see the next section to read more about that.

-It is also possible, in GeoNode, to see the recent activities of all users through the :guilabel:`Recent Activities` link of the user menu.
+It is also possible, in GeoNode, to see the recent activities of all users through the :guilabel:`Recent Activity` link of the user menu.

 .. figure:: img/recent_activities_link.png
      :align: center